Terms Of Service

 (b) the Company shall not be liable to the Buyer for any pure economic loss, loss of profit, loss of business, depletion of goodwill or otherwise, in each case whether direct, indirect or consequential, or any claims for consequential compensation whatsoever (howsoever caused) which arise out of or in connection with the Contract.

-11.1 Requests to cancel or reschedule orders must be made in writing by the Buyer to the Company as soon as possible.
+11.1 Requests to cancel or reschedule orders must be made in writing by the Buyer to the Company.

 11.2 The Company is under no obligation to accept such cancellations or reschedules.